kk4das/IC746CAT/README.md

 * Ham Radio Deluxe

 If you use find this library does not work with any particular CAT enabled software please let me know via the "Issues" tab on Github.

+## Known limitations ##

+Split frequency handling in WSJTX does not work as expected.
+The work-around is to configure WSJTX Split for either NONE or "Fake it".
+Split functionality has been tested and works as expected using CatBkt.

 ## Tips for developers: ##